-One day seminar - This free, quarterly seminar will be conducted at a suitable venue in the above ADI and is open to 10-20 individuals per session.
+One day seminar - This free, quarterly seminar will be conducted at a suitable venue in the above ADI.
 The goal of these seminars is to directly assist members of the PTG by providing participants with knowledge, resources, tools and guidance to strengthen, promote and empower their successful participation in this industry as an entrepreneur, business owner, or employee.